Here’s the links you’ll need from mine and James’s wireframing presentation at South by Southwest.

 It’s still August and SxSW is already appearing over the horizon.
 You can buy tickets now, but the big news is that this year’s panel picker is now live.
 Also, we’ve got sage advice for getting the most out of dConstruct 2007.

 Hackday London was fantastic.
-Andy Hume and I designed & developed a hack by way of a web app called Get Us Organised.
+Andy Hume and I designed and developed a hack by way of a web app called Get Us Organised.
 It proved quite popular.

-The @media conference this year was as good as ever.
+The media conference this year was as good as ever.
 Even the queues for coffee and food were quicker this year.
-I’ve jotted down a few tidbits gleaned from the sessions I attended.
+I’ve jotted down a few titbits gleaned from the sessions I attended.

 I’ve just come back from holiday, and the Clearleft office is a-buzz with early preparations for this year’s dConstruct conference.